gaioguys/GAIO.jl/docs/src/general.md

 ```@repl 1
 real_ev = real .∘ ev
 ```
-Similarly probability measures can be given a vector space structure.
+Similarly, finite signed measures can be given a vector space structure.
 This is also supported in GAIO.jl
 ```@repl 1
 ν + μ
 2ν - μ/2